-Have you ever been on an international vacation, where time zones are virtually opposite of your own you know the woes of Jet Lag?
+Have you ever been on an international vacation, where time zones are virtually opposite of your own?
+Then you know the woes of Combatting Jet Lag.
 Being a Physician Assistant, I have heard a lot of old wives tales, tall tales, and some downright strange things that people claim helps their Jet Lag.
-Here are my tips that I feel are legitimate, tried, tested and true to work for me.
+Here are my tips that I feel are legitimate, tried, tested and true to work in combatting jet lag.

 Here are my top 16 ways of combating Jet Lag.